doxeylab/learn-genomics-in-linux/task3/README.md

 This task is a tutorial on genome annotation using `prokka` and other tools.

+You will learn how to perform basic genome annotation, and also how to extract specific regions of interest from your genome sequence.

 ### Requirements

 * Access to a linux-based OS running BASH